-The Birrindudu Nickel Project is considered to have potential to host magmatic nickel suphide deposits within feeder dykes to the Cambrian Antrim Plateau Volcanics which are located to the north and west of the project area.
+The Birrindudu project is considered to have potential to host magmatic nickel suphide deposits within feeder dykes to the Cambrian Antrim Plateau Volcanics which are located to the north and west of the project area.

-A Mine Management Plan for proposed drilling to test several magnetic targets thought to be mafic-ultramafic dykes was approved in November 2020.
-The drilling did not proceed in the 2021 period as planned due to a range of issues largely due to various State Border restrictions resulting in the company not being able to secure suitable field crews.
-The company is working towards completing the drilling in the 2022 field season.
+A Mine Management Plan for proposed air-core drilling to test two magnetic targets in EL 32051, interpreted to be mafic-ultramafic dykes, was approved in November 2020.
+The drilling did not proceed as planned due to a range of issues largely due to various State Border restrictions during the COVID pandemic and the subsequent inability to secure earthmoving and drilling contractors.